charlieschwabacher/gestalt/docs/getting-started.md

 }
 ```

-We will use `Session` later, but for now let's ignore it and just add some types
+We will use `Session` later, but for now we can ignore it.
+Let's add some types
 to our schema to represent users and posts:

 ```graphql